Joako360/osm2city/doc/manual/textures.rst

 .....................................

 For all but very high buildings we can manage vertical scale within texture.
 Therefore it makes sense to have the texture for high and very high buildings separate.
 That texture can in general also be used for office buildings.
 Horizontal scale is not known - and therefore these skyscraper textures should be x-repeatable.
 Skyscrapers should have the possibility for special bottom (often ca. 2 times floor height) handling and special handling of top (often also 2-3 times floor height).
+NB: this is not for apartment buildings, as they typically have lower floor height and have a facade with clear entries/staircase dividing the building.

 Proposal: